insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-03-getting-an-account.md

 The login page has a username and password field.
 Enter your chosen username and password combination and click `Sign In`.
 You are now logged in to the application.
 Do not forget to check our Help Section to get introduction of the platform.
-You can also select `Remember Me` checkbox in the login page,if you want the system to remember your login email id after logging out from the account.
+You can also select `Remember Me` checkbox in the login page, if you want the system to remember your login email id after logging out from the account.
-Click `Forgot Password` option to reset the password.
-A mail will be sent to your (user) account.
-You can reset the password by clicking on the link provided in the mail and set up a new password.
+To reset your password, click `Forgot Password`.
+The notification will be sent via email so that you can reset the password by clicking on the link provided in the mail and set up a new password.

 ### Enable multi-factor authentication